 Train your staff

 Every business should have at least one person trained in first aid at work on site at all times.
-Make sure you have a couple of people trained up to cover absences or holidays, and that your other personnel know exactly who and where they should go in an emergency.
+Make sure you have a people trained up to cover absences or holidays, and that your other personnel know exactly who and where they should go in an emergency.
+First aid and CPR Training in Ontario is an important step into creating a safe workplace for everyone.

 First aid kit